colleenkwilson/Me/README.md

 # Colleen's Leadership README/Operating Manual
 I strive to be a hardworking, ever-learning executive who isn’t afraid to roll up my sleeves and tackle tough challenges.
 For me, building great (and profitable) products is about a continuous commitment to excellence, both internally and externally.
-I lead, guide, and coach my teams to become deeply curious about their customers, their business, and technology while fostering a culture of collaboration and high-impact contribution.
+I lead, guide, and coach my teams to become deeply curious about their customers, their business, and technology while fostering a culture of exceptional collaboration.

 Be excellent to yourself, and to one another.